queenbiscuit311/SwitchRPCUpdated/README.md

    The required dependencies can alternatively (and more easily) be installed through the terminal.
 On macOS you can use [homebrew](https://brew.sh) by running `brew install node` and `brew install git`

    On Linux you can use your distribution's package manager.
-You probably already have git, so here are are some examples on how to install nodejs on some distros:
+You probably already have git, so here are are some examples on how to install nodejs on most distros:

    Arch based distributions (Pacman) [Arch, Manjaro, EndeavorOS]: `sudo pacman -S nodejs npm`